Quasinormal behavior of massless scalar field perturbation in Reissner-Nordstrom anti-de Sitter spacetimes: Numerical results

 The first numerical study of the high overtone QN frequencies for scalar perturbation was done in SAdS black hole \cite{Cardoso_Lemos}.
 We have extended their investigation to RNAdS spacetimes and found that ``switching on the charge'' brings interesting physics.
 For the higher modes, the time evolution method is not practical.
 However the Horowitz-Hubeny method is still efficient, at least for values of the charge not too big.

 For the same value of the charge, both real and imaginary part of QN frequencies increases with the overtone number $n$.
 This result confirms that observed in \cite{Cardoso_Lemos}.

 There are large variations of both $\omega_{R}$ and $\omega_{I}$ with the charge and the overtone number.
-Fig.\ref{fig7} tells us that with the increase of $Q$, $\omega_{R}$ increases slower while $| \omega_{I} |$ increases faster for bigger overtone number $n$.
+Figure \ref{fig7} tells us that with the increase of $Q$, $\omega_{R}$ increases slower while $| \omega_{I} |$ increases faster for bigger overtone number $n$.

 For $\omega_R$, combining Fig.\ref{fig3} and Fig.\ref{fig8}, we see that the local minima of the ``wiggle'' appear at smaller values of the charge with the increase of $n$.
 The ``wiggle'' of $\omega_R$ becomes shallower with the increase of $n$ and disappears for $n\geq 5$ as exhibited in Fig.\ref{fig8}.
 Further with the increase of $n$, we observed that $\omega_R$ starts to be zero at bigger values of charge.
-For the imaginary part of the QN frequencies, the relation with $n$ and $Q$ are shown in Figs.\ref{fig9},\ref{fig10}.
+For the imaginary part of the QN frequencies, the relation with $n$ and $Q$ are shown in Figs.\ref{fig9} and \ref{fig10}.
 We found that with the increase of $n$, the maxima of $\vert \omega_I\vert$ appear at bigger values of black hole charge.
 Moreover we saw from Fig.\ref{fig10} that before the maxima, $\vert \omega_I\vert$ increases quicker with charge for bigger $n$.
 These richer physics are brought by introducing the additional parameter $Q$ in RNAdS spacetimes.

 In \cite{Cardoso_Konoplya_Lemos} it was interestingly found that in the large black hole regime the frequencies become evenly spaced for high overtone number $n$.
 For lowly charged RNAdS black hole, our result confirmed their argument for fixed value of the charge.
 The spacing between frequencies are